International Journal of Selection and Assessment

 The International Journal of Selection and Assessment is a quarterly peer-reviewed scientific journal covering personnel and managerial psychology.
 It was established in 1993 and is published by John Wiley & Sons.
-The editor-in-chief is Ioannis Nikolaou (Athens University of Economics and Business).
+The editor-in-chiefs are Nicolas Roulin and Janneke Oostrom.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.840, ranking it 62nd out of 83 journals in the category "Psychology, Applied" and 191st out of 226 journals in the category "Management".